Best Overall: Goture Ares-Max (click to see)

 - Sure Stopper anti-reverse bearing for improved hook sets

-If you are currently looking to upgrade your musky fishing reel to a model that is robust, yet extremely advanced in every regard, then the Shimano Calcutta is likely your best choice.
-This fishing reel features a variable brake system, Super Stopper anti-reverse bearing, Dartainium Drag system, and three anti-rust bearings.
+If you are currently looking to upgrade your musky reel to a robust yet highly advanced model in every regard, then the Shimano Calcutta is likely your best choice.
+This baitcasting reel features a variable brake system, Super Stopper anti-reverse bearing, Dartainium Drag system, and three anti-rust bearings.

 CLICK TO SEE MORE

-Most Durable: Nearly indestructible in every sense of the word
+Most Durable Musky Reel: Nearly indestructible in every sense of the word

 - Stainless steel gear and drive components for unparalleled durability